280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - Repeat these steps for all devices.
 - You should now be able to use your keyboard

+> [!NOTE]
-Note - If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
+> If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
 If that doesn't work, follow the [ZMK Connection Issues](https://zmk.dev/docs/troubleshooting/connection-issues#acquiring-a-reset-uf2) documentation for more troubleshooting steps.

 ## Keymaps & Layers